 - 9.1 National Policy Statement (NPS) EN-1 sets out national policy for the energy infrastructure which, when combined with the relevant technology-specific energy NPS, provides the primary basis for decisions by the Secretary of State on applications for energy developments that fall within the scope of the NPS. - 9.2 In the NPS for Nuclear Power Generation (EN-6) the Government has included a site near to Oldbury-on-Severn as potentially suitable for a new nuclear power station by 2025.
 The 420 acre (170 hectare) site for the Oldbury New Nuclear Build (NNB) is located next to the former nuclear power station and is owned by Horizon Nuclear Power, which was acquired by Hitachi in 2012. - 9.3 In response to the identification of Oldbury as a potentially suitable site for a NNB and acknowledgement of the need to consider local planning policy in determining NSIPs (as referenced in National Policy Statements), Major Infrastructure Project Policies CS36 and CS37 have been accepted and included in the adopted South Gloucestershire Core Strategy. - 9.4 Policy CS36 is an overarching policy relating to all Major Infrastructure Projects, whether determined by the Secretary of State, the Council or any other agency.
-Policy CS37 applies to nuclear related development, including that associated with the proposed new power station at Oldbury, decommissioning of the existing and other proposals relating to nuclear waste. - 9.5 Although substantive work on the pre-application stages of the proposed Oldbury NNB may not start for some time, it is anticipated that this will be well within the Core Strategy Plan Period (which runs up to 2027).
+Policy CS37 applies to nuclear related development, including that associated with the proposed new power station at Oldbury, decommissioning of the existing and other proposals relating to nuclear waste.
+The extent of the National Policy Statement EN-6 (Core Strategy Policy CS37) nominated nuclear new build site along with the existing Magnox Power Station site that is currently being decommissioned is shown at Map 1. - 9.5 Although substantive work on the pre-application stages of the proposed Oldbury NNB may not start for some time, it is anticipated that this will be well within the Core Strategy Plan Period (which runs up to 2027).
 It is therefore considered important that the policy framework for what is likely to be the biggest development faced by the Council and its communities in generations, should be developed alongside and along with, the overall policy framework for South Gloucestershire. - 9.6 This additional planning policy will support the delivery of the Core Strategy and help the Council achieve sustainable development, economically, socially and environmentally.
 The policy will inform the Council's pre-application engagement with the Oldbury NNB promoter, and its response to consultations, as well as informing the Council's input during Examination of the submitted Development Consent Order (DCO).
 In line with the Government's announcement and the adopted Core Strategy, this Plan's policy will also inform the negotiation of community benefits in recognition of the disturbance and burden placed on local communities, as a result of hosting a new nuclear power station.